Living in Italy as an American: What To Expect?

 3. Visa for investors

-Other documents may be required by the consulate, such as proof of additional funds, a tax return, proof of accommodation in Italy, health insurance, etc.
+The consulate may require other documents, such as proof of additional funds, a tax return, proof of accommodation in Italy, health insurance, etc.

 Therefore, a visa through the Investor program is the most expensive way of gaining residency in Italy.